mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 Concerned about this threat, the Imperium contracts space exploration company Deepnight to put together an expedition to Terminus Point, a radio source determined to be the origin of the threat.
 Unfortunately, that location is some 10 years away.
-A partially de-militarised 75,000- ton Amara-class cruiser for the voyage and a select crew of 500 are gathered for this epic adventure.
+A partially de-militarised 75,000-ton Amara-class cruiser for the voyage and a select crew of 500 are gathered for this epic adventure.

 After surviving their initial encounter with the threat, the Travellers are